Search

 Detecting the XY problem

-Documentation & clarity
+Documentation and clarity

-Making decisions that don't need re-litigating
+Making decisions that do not need to be debated again

 None of that shows up in a GitHub graph.

-The code-output trap
+The code output trap

-There's a cognitive trap that catches almost every engineer early in their career.
+There is a cognitive trap that catches almost every engineer early in their career.
 It goes like this:

 "I can see my commits.
 My commits feel real.
 If I produce more commits, I am being more valuable."

 This is understandable.
 Code is tangible.
-It's measurable.
+It is measurable.
 It gives you something to point to.
-But optimizing for code output is often the opposite of optimizing for value.

-❌ Code immediately
+Code immediately

-• Start typing, assume requirements are clear
+Start typing and assume requirements are clear

-• Wrong thing built — 3 weeks wasted
+Wrong thing built, three weeks wasted

-• Overbuilt solution nobody uses
+Overbuilt solution nobody uses

-• Future maintenance burden
+Future maintenance burden

-✓ Question first
+Question first

-• What problem?
+What problem?
 Who benefits?

-• Is this the right solution?
+Is this the right solution?

-• Right thing, right size
+Right thing, right size

-• Delivered in half the time
+Delivered in half the time

-The engineer who charges straight to their keyboard on every ticket looks productive.
-They're closing stories.
-Their velocity is high.
-But underneath, they're accumulating invisible debt — in wrong assumptions, unnecessary abstraction, solutions that don't quite match the real problem.
+But underneath, they are accumulating invisible debt in wrong assumptions, unnecessary abstraction, and solutions that do not quite match the real problem.

-The engineer who pauses, asks a clarifying question, and occasionally says "I think we shouldn't build this" — they look slower.
-But they're delivering more real value per unit of time.
+The engineer who pauses, asks a clarifying question, and occasionally says "I think we should not build this" may look slower.

 What separates junior from senior